carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 {: .language-bash}

-In short: to make sure others can reproduce your environment independent of the operating system they use, make sure to add the `--from-history` argument to the `conda env export` command.
+In short: to make sure others can reproduce your environment independent of the operating system they use, make sure to add the `--from-history` argument to the `conda env export` command, without `--from-history` the output may on some occasions include the build variant hash (which can alternatively be removed by editing the environment file).

 > ## Create a new environment from a YAML file.
 >